a-a-hofmann/AppliedSecLab/README.md

 ### DB
 For development there is an embedded DB (H2).
 When you start an instance of the `ca` server it will load the data from `data.sql` and you can interact with it as if it were a normal DB.
+After the server shutdowns, the DB will be dropped and simply recreated at the next start up.

 If you want to view the content of the DB, open any browser and goto `http://localhost:8081/h2-console/`.
 Leave the default values in the form, but make sure that: